What Is Online Trading?

 Once you know the stock-trading basics and know the type of stocks you want to trade, it’s time to devise a plan of action.
 You need to have a goal and also weigh the advantages and disadvantages of the strategies we mentioned before, such as day trading, scalping, etc. If need be, you could consult a financial advisor, robo-advisor, trade expert, or read a traders’ guide before proceeding.

+Nowdays there are plenty of paper trading platforms for you to practice in a demo environment without risking your capital.
 This can help you get familiar with the technical aspects of the stock market and boost your confidence, helping you avoid mistakes during proper trading.

 Make Your Trade

-It’s time to learn how to invest in stocks online: Once you check all the boxes above, you are ready to make a trade.
 First, you need to get a stock quote from your brokerage, displaying the real-time prices of the stocks in the market and their availability.
 After that, you have to choose between placing market orders or limit orders for your trade.
-A market order executes your trade at the current market price of the stock you ordered, and it is usually performed almost immediately.

 A limit order executes your order at a pre-set value of the stock or even at a better price; most times, limit orders don’t go through immediately.

-When learning stock trade, beginners are advised to trade with limit orders, as opposed to market orders.
+We'd advise beginners to trade with limit orders, as opposed to market orders.
 When you submit a market order, you buy at the best available price of the stock, which can be the highest price, and the same applies to selling.
-On the other hand, limit orders execute your trade at the exact price point you put down, or a better one.
-If the price doesn’t reach the limit you set, your trade won’t be executed.

 Stop-Loss Order